Input Validation for Neural Networks via Runtime Local Robustness Verification: Observation on Robustness Radii of Inputs from Different Categories

-Our experiments suggest that we can use robustness radius to evaluate to what extent we should trust the output of a neural network on a given input.
-By setting a threshold to reject any input the robustness radius of which is lower, we can protect the neural network from adversarial examples and improve its accuracy.
 However, complete verification is time-consuming.
 In our experiments, each call to function \(\algrobust\) takes 11s on average, even though our network contains only 100 neurons.
 It seems that complete verification can hardly be deployed at runtime, especially considering that the running time of complete verification increases exponentially with the number of neurons.